msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Just like in any other WooCommerce payment gateway that supports refunds.
 Check out the instructions carefully [here (Automatic refunds, step 4)](https://woocommerce.com/document/woocommerce-refunds/) and [here (WooCommerce specific instructions)](https://helpdesk.ifthenpay.com/pt-PT/support/solutions/articles/79000130517-devoluc%C3%B5es-de-pagamentos-aos-ordenantes).

-= Can I use this plugin, and the ifthenpay service, on more than one website? =
+= Can I use this plugin and the ifthenpay service on more than one website? =

 Yes, but not with the same payment method keys.
 Ask ifthenpay for different credentials for each website, and payment method, you need the service to be available.
-There is no extra costs involved, and you can even route payments to distinct bank accounts.
+There are no extra costs, and you can even route payments to separate bank accounts.

-= Can I change the payment instructions look and feel in the “Thank you” page and/or the new order email, as well as the SMS message format? =
+= Can I change the look and feel of the payment instructions on the “Thank you” page and/or the new order email, as well as the SMS message format? =

 Yes, you can, but you should know your way around WordPress filters.
-There are filters to do this and you can find examples within `hooks-examples.php`.
+There are filters for this, and you can find examples in `hooks-examples.php`.

 = Can I change the payment gateway icon on the checkout page? =